jeanCarloMachado/htmlLimitations/reviews/html5-games-most-wanted.md

 really to play single audio files, like background music within a game.

-A CSS stylesheet is structured as a set of rules.
-A CSS rule has two main parts: a selector and one or more declarations.
-A declaration is composed of a property and a value.

 #Pure DOM Vs. canvas-based game

 Both solutions are viable, but do not cover the same needs.
 The